-- Income from rents is the Association's main source of income and the Business Plan depends significantly upon generating revenue from the properties it rents.
+- 5.1 The Association has considered the risks of failing to adhere to the policy.
+Income from rents is the Association's main source of income and the Business Plan depends significantly upon generating revenue from the properties it rents.
 This is reflected in the risk matrix which identifies a range of mitigating actions that we use on an ongoing basis to minimise/negate or manage each individual risk.
 We seek to mitigate business risk through appropriately setting rent levels and service charges that are affordable, equitable, transparent and consistent, whilst ensuring at all times that the organisation is financially viable and sustainable.
-The Assurance sub-Committee monitors progress in relation to the mitigation actions on a quarterly basis and the Management Committee conducts an annual review in December each year and a mid-year review in June. - 5.2 We have a range of payment methods is in place to give tenants a variety of convenient payment methods (see overleaf) and we actively encourage payment by direct debit, where tenants have this option.
+The Assurance sub-Committee monitors progress in relation to the mitigation actions on a quarterly basis and the Management Committee conducts an annual review in December each year and a mid-year review in June. - We have a range of payment methods is in place to give tenants a variety of convenient payment methods (see overleaf) and we actively encourage payment by direct debit, where tenants have this option.